EXPLAINER: Why are baseball teams spending so much money? - WHIZ News

 Judge decided to stay with the New York Yankees for baseball’s biggest free agent deal ever, a $360 million, nine-year contract.
 Correa has a pending $315 million, 12-year agreement to join the New York Mets, and Turner signed a $300 million, 11-year contract with Philadelphia.

-Including Wednesday’s transactions, big league teams have handed out roughly $3.2 billion in finalized contracts to major league free agents this offseason.
+Including Wednesday’s transactions, big league teams have handed out more than $2.8 billion in finalized contracts to major league free agents this offseason.
 That dwarfs the winter spending at this point in each of the last five years.

 “Whether it’s ownership, whether it’s teams that fell short in the playoffs, teams that did well in the playoffs, teams that are ready to take a step from maybe a three-, four- or five-year rebuild, you look up and there’s few teams that are taking a step back,” Padres general manager A.J.
 Preller said during baseball’s winter meetings.